rstudio/blastula/README.md

 Blastula is moving toward using a new binary for `smtp` mailing, provided by the **mailsend-go** project.
 This binary is cross-platform and works on Windows, macOS (via Homebrew), and Linux (Debian and RPM packages).
-Installation instructions can be found at the [here](https://github.com/muquit/mailsend-go#downloading-and-installing).
+Installation instructions can be found at [here](https://github.com/muquit/mailsend-go#downloading-and-installing).

 Once the `mailsend-go` binary is installed and on the system path, we can use the new `smtp_send()` function for sending email.
 The other function for sending email (`smtp_send()`) will undergo deprecation.

-### Sending an Email Message
+### Composing an Email Message Object

 Here’s an example that shows a basic workflow for composing the message, creating optional on-disk credentials for email, and sending out the